-If you are a Coast Guard, Navy, or Marine Corps servicemember pursuing a certificate or graduate degree, you do not require a military degree plan to continue to be eligible for tuition assistance.
-The Academic Advisement Report is sufficient documentation for that purpose.
+If you are an Army or Air Force servicemember pursuing a graduate certificate or degree, UMGC provides you with an evaluated military degree plan.
+If you are a Coast Guard, Marine Corps, or Navy servicemember pursuing a graduate certificate or degree, you do not require an evaluated military degree plan to be eligible for tuition assistance.
+The academic advisement report is sufficient documentation for that purpose.